taw00/dashcore-rpm/documentation/howto.12.1-dashcore-collateral-bearing-wallet-setup.gui.md

 dash-qt
 ```

+> Hint!
+If you are running on the testnet, the initial splash screen will be orange themed.
+If you are running on the mainnet, the initial splash screen will be blue themed.

-Wait for everything to sync completely and your wallet is then ready for the next steps
+### **Wait for everything to sync completely**

+Once sync'ed your wallet is then ready for the next steps.
+This can take awhile.

-## [3] Send 1000 Dash to the wallet
+## [5] Send 1000 Dash to the wallet

+### Get the receiving address

 From your GUI wallet interface do this...